 Great MSP business leaders recognize the individuality of their employees.
 They understand the shades of each employee’s personality.
 They use this knowledge to discover the strengths and weaknesses of their staff.

 Identify Employees’ Strengths

-If you put in the time and effort to identify your employees’ strengths, you will get exponential performance improvement.
+If you put in the time and effort to identify your employees’ strengths with a strengths assessment, you will get an exponential performance improvement.
 Once you do this, you can make use of those strengths and help minimize weaknesses for exponential performance improvement.
 Effective leaders learn about their employees by spending time interacting with them outside the office.
 Follow these tips for identifying your employees’ strengths and weaknesses: